ThanosGkara/bitcoin-core-service/README.md

 The concept here is, that merging to `main` branch,  triggers an automated production deployment since the DEV and QA stages have previously been GREEN.

-For the Github Actions output log please look at [Actions Tab](https://github.com/ThanosGkara/bitcoin-core-service/actions).
+For the Github Actions output log please look at the following images.
 ![Successful_CI_Run](images/ci-successful-run.png)
 ![Successful_CD_Run](images/cd-successful-run.png)

 Further optimization would be:
 - rum e2e and smokes as the production deployment occurs.
 - Have a canary deployment to switch only a % of traffic to the new version.
 - Have a revert stage at the end of the pipeline if the e2e, and smoke tests fail after deployment.

 ### 3.4 - Question 4: Script kiddies
 At this stage we used the provided output to create a larger `webserver-log/sample-web-log.log`.
 We tried to put some random IP addresses to satisfy the purpose of this part.